 …or did he?

 Let’s think about how the NFL measures yardage.
 They take the difference between where the ball was before the play and where the ball is after the play, and then they round to the nearest integer.
-So what happens if you rush for half a yard?
+What happens if you rush for half a yard?
 It’ll get recorded as either 0 yards or 1 yard.
 Spread out over an entire season, and this kind of rounding error can have a big impact.

 7 years ago, I was an undergrad moving into my first apartment with a kitchen.
 Two of my roommates had a crazy idea.
 They wanted to not get meal plans and instead just cook all our food.
 My other roommate and I thought that was ridiculous, but we were at least willing to give it a try.
 That turned out to be a fortuitous decision for me, as I found that cooking allows me to make healthier, tastier, and cheaper food and it’s actually pretty fun.